wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.III.3

 <p class=fip id=p3>
-3.&emsp;The acceptance of the Atonement by everyone is only a matter of time.
+3. The acceptance of the Atonement by everyone is only a matter of time.
 ²This may appear to contradict free will because of the inevitability of the final decision, but this is not so.
 3You can temporise and you are capable of enormous procrastination, but you cannot depart entirely from your Creator, Who set the limits on your ability to miscreate.
 ⁴An imprisoned will engenders a situation which, in the extreme, becomes altogether intolerable.